 The screen of the Kobo Libra H2O is perfect for reading comfortably at night because it is adjustable in colorimetry for night reading.
 The intensity can be managed by sliding your finger along the edge of the screen, so much comfort for such a small machine.
 In the list of the best e-readers for the eyes and the best kindle for the eyes, it can become one of the best you can find in terms of reading comfort.

+Yes, a kindle E-reader is one of the best ways to protect your eyes.
 The visual fatigue resulting from prolonged reading will no longer be a problem if you choose the right reader.

 Screen size is an important criterion to choose the best e-reader for your eyes or the best kindle for your eyes.
 As is often the case, the larger the screen, the heavier your device will be.
 For reading novels, a 6″ format is ideal.
 On the other hand, fans of manga and comics a minimum size of 8″ to read comfortably, without having to zoom.